narzod/dcb/README.md

                                  color override for third color in pallette which specifies border color.
                                  Used only for images which have border width > 0.
 Border width set with -bw.
-    -i, --invert                 swap first two colors in pallette -t, --tileWxH <WxH>          tile dimensions in pixels -m, --matrixWxH <WxH>        matrix dimensions in tiles.
+    -i, --invert                 swap first two colors in pallette -ts, --tilesize              tile width and height in pixels -ms, --matrixsize            matrix width and height in tiles.
 Tiles are not necessarily squares.
-    -nf, --frames int            number of frames used for animated images -d, --duration int           duration per frame for animated images -f, --format <FILE FORMAT>   specify SVG or GIF format
+    -n, --frames                 number of frames used for animated images -d, --duration               duration per frame for animated images -f, --format <FILE FORMAT>   specify SVG or GIF format -s, --imagesize              image width and height in pixels.
+Overrides tilesize option.

 ```
 See: http://jonasjacek.github.io/colors/